 The emissions are divided between the two activity data for Air IPCC.
-For $CO_2$ and $N_2O$ this is based on the ratio of biomass to non-biomass of the respective carbon content and weight, and for $CH_4$ on the ratio of biomass to non-biomass of the energy content.
+For CO_2 and N_2O this is based on the ratio of the respective biogenic to non-biogenic of carbon content and the biomass and non-biomass weight, and for CH_4 on the ratio of biomass to non-biomass of the energy content.